glouppe/info8006-introduction-to-ai/lecture9.md

 ## Recipe

-- Choose a *parameterized* family of models to describe the data (e.g., a Bayesian network).
+- Choose a **parameterized** family of models to describe the data (e.g., a Bayesian network).
     - requires substantial insight and sometimes new models.
 - Write down the log-likelihood $L$ of the data as a function of the parameters.
     - may require summing over hidden variables, i.e., inference.
 - Write down the derivative of the log likelihood w.r.t. each parameter $\theta$.
 - Find the parameter values $\theta$ such that the derivatives are zero.
-    - may be hard/impossible; modern optimization techniques help.
+    - may be hard; modern optimization techniques help.

 ---